 Challenges to the global transportation system—the complexity of intersecting networks, aging infrastructure, and dependencies on the energy and communications sectors—can be compounded by the impacts of climate change.

 The U.S. transportation system is a series of interacting systems

 The U.S. economy depends on transportation infrastructure to get people where they want to go and to enable companies to gather materials and distribute goods.
 Climate-related disruptions of these systems can impede the continual flow of people and goods, leading to delays and product shortages, which can impact public health and local economies.

 The nation's transportation system is huge and complex:

 - The road system has approximately four million miles of mostly publicly owned roads and more than 600,000 bridges; these serve more than 230 million automobiles and light trucks, 10 million heavy trucks, and more than 70,000 transit buses.

-- The rail system comprises 140,000 miles of mostly privately owned rail track, with most freight rail service provided by seven privately owned rail companies.
+- The rail system has 140,000 miles of mostly privately owned rail track, with most freight rail service provided by seven privately owned rail companies.
 Passenger rail service is provided by the federally owned Amtrak and a range of state and local rail service agencies.

-- Public transit agencies maintain some 12,000 miles of track, supporting about 20,000 rail vehicles.
-They also operate about 70,000 buses, 188 ferry boats, and more than 80,000 vans and demand-response vehicles.2
+- Public transit agencies maintain some 12,000 miles of rails, supporting about 20,000 rail vehicles.

 - Air transportation is facilitated by the National Airspace System, which is operated by the federal government.
 The system includes a network of routes, radar systems, and air traffic control centers used by 7,500 mostly private, U.S.-registered commercial airliners, foreign airliners, and more than 200,000 general aviation aircraft.